mjburtenshaw/eng-dev/code-review/gitlab-code-review-template.md

 [> 🛑 _Reproduce issues at least once on a development server._]: #

 [> 🛑 _Reproduce desired behaviors on a development server after every major push to the remote._]: #

-- [x] Validation details are provided.
-- [x] Validation details when to expect to observe desired behaviors.
-- [x] Validation details when to expect to observe current behaviors.
-- [x] Validation is set up the way the end-user would validate the solution.
-- [x] Little assumptions are made as to the knowledge of the reviewer.
-- [x] For specific bugs, validation details how to reproduce issues using the same data (or as close to it as possible) as production?